|

 Another critical aspect of optimizing your responsive WordPress website is testing it across different devices and browsers.
 Your website should look and function correctly on all devices, including desktops, laptops, tablets, and smartphones.
 Additionally, you need to ensure that your website is compatible with different browsers, such as Chrome, Firefox, Safari, and Edge.

 You can test your site just by changing the size by dragging in your browser, as the above video shows.
-But, that is not a reliable way to test!
-Be sure to actually open it on your mobile device, and ask friends who may have a different device to check the site.

 Testing your website across different devices and browsers can help you identify any issues and fix them before they affect your website's usability or search engine rankings.